Bharaul, Bihar: Art and culture

 Kaali Puja, Holi, Chhath Puja and Durga Puja are the main festival of Bharaul.
 Janmashtami, Shivaratri, Hanuman Jayanti etc. are also celebrated with full zest and fervour.
 Sama Chakeva, Chaurchan Or Chauth Chandra etc. are other festivals of this village and observed by Hindus of the village.

 There are several places of worship in this village.
 The Shiv Mandir, which is a very old Shiva temple located at the bank of Balan river, is known for its architectural excellence.
 Durga mandir (Mankameswari Dham), Radha Krishn Kuti (Thakur Bari), Braham Baba Sthan, etc. are other places of importance.
 Every year, a grand mela is organised on the occasion of Durga Puja in this village at Mankameswari Dham.

 Eid and Bakrid are the major festivals of Muslims of the village.
 Muharram is also observed by the minority Muslim community.
 A newly built mosque is also adding beauty to the Village.

 Chhath Mahotsav

 The Bharaul Mahotsav is one of the events that is organised every year.
 It starts on the next day of Chhath Puja.
-Many artists have taken part in the mega event with the likes of Manoj Tiwari, Kumar Sanu, anup jalota Anuradha Paudwal, Babul Supriyo, Nitish Ishwar(Rocky Super star), Hansraj Hans and Lakhbir Singh Lakhha.
+Many artists have taken part in the mega event with the likes of Manoj Tiwari, Kumar Sanu, anup jalota Anuradha Paudwal, Babul Supriyo, Nitish Ishwar, Hansraj Hans and Lakhbir Singh Lakhha.